David Maxwell Fyfe, 1st Earl of Kilmuir: Family and personality

 He married Sylvia Harrison in 1925 and they had three daughters, one of whom pre-deceased him.
 Lalage Fyfe (b.
 1926, d.
-1944) and Pamela Maxwell Fyfe (b.
-1928).
+1944) and Pamela Maxwell Fyfe (1928-2025).
 His brother-in-law was the actor Sir Rex Harrison.

 Kilmuir was a formidable parliamentary presence on behalf of his party, and his remarkable memory compensated for a dull speaking style, though he was capable of passion when the circumstances were right.
 In appearance, "His body was pear-shaped, and beneath a large square bald head there were dark heavy eyebrows and a face of middle-eastern pallor and swarthiness".

-As Home Secretary, he often travelled to Wales, and in the valleys of South Wales he was nicknamed Dai Bananas, Fyffes being, then as now, one of Britain's major importers of the fruit.
+As Home Secretary, he often travelled to Wales.
+In the valleys of South Wales he was nicknamed Dai Bananas, Fyffes being one of Britain's major importers of the fruit.